MicrosoftDocs/learn/learn-pr/commercial-marketplace/simplify-cloud-procurement-governance-azure-marketplace/includes/4-manage-software-procurement-azure-marketplace.md

 :::image type="content" source="../media/15-on-off-big.png" alt-text="Screenshot of Azure Marketplace on/off/free toggle in the Azure portal":::

-These settings apply to all users with access to your Azure subscription, which gives you the capability to control software procurement through the Azure portal.
+These settings apply to all users with access to your Azure subscription, giving you the capability to control software procurement through the Azure portal.

 ## Manage procurement using Azure policy